Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Symplectic structure

-for ${\boldsymbol u}_{2\ell+i} \in\ker B$, each of which is a Casimir function.
-Since $U$ is a unimodular matrix, the variables $f_i$, $g_i$ and $\kappa_i$ are Laurent monomials in $y$-variables and vice versa.
-It means that the birationality is preserved by this change of variables.
+whose exponents are the latter $N-2\ell$ columns of $U$; thus, each of which is a Casimir function and plays the role of a parameter in view of ${\boldsymbol u}_{2\ell+i} \in\ker B$ and Lemma~\ref{lemma:casimir}.
+The unimodularity of $U$ asserts that the variables $f_i$, $g_i$ and $\kappa_i$ are Laurent monomials in $y$-variables and vice versa.
+This means that the birationality is preserved by this change of variables.

 Summarizing above, we are led to the following theorem.

 \begin{thm} Let ${\mathbb K}({\boldsymbol f},{\boldsymbol g})={\mathbb K}(f_1, \ldots,f_\ell,g_1,\ldots,g_\ell)$ be the field of rational functions of $f_i$ and $g_i$ $ (1 \leq i \leq \ell)$ whose coefficient field is ${\mathbb K}={\mathbb Q}(\kappa_1, \ldots, \kappa_{N-2 \ell})$.
 Then the action of $G_Q$ on ${\mathbb K}({\boldsymbol f},{\boldsymbol g})$ is birational and preserves the $2$-form